An RF-only ion-funnel for extraction from high-pressure gases: Apparatus

 Great care was taken in the design of the SPIG to ensure mechanical rigidity and to create well defined reference features with tolerances less than 0.1\,mm.
 The SPIG (see Fig.\,\ref{fig:SPIG-pic}) consists of two electrode sets, each including three 480.5\,mm long rods of $2R = 4.76$\,mm (3/16$''$).
 These sets are mounted at both ends on circular positioning holders that maintain the rods 120$^{\circ}$ apart on an inscribed circle of radius $r_0 = 4.23$\,mm from the axis (see Fig.\,\ref{fig:SPIG-pic}).
 This corresponds to the optimum ratio of the radius of the rods to the radius of the circle inscribed between the rods of 0.563 for the ideal sextupole field using cylindrical rods \cite{Konenkov2010}.
 The two sets of rods are mounted 60$^{\circ}$ apart onto three support bars.
 The rod sets are insulated from the bars and positioned with precision ceramic spacers that insert into wells in the bar and holders.
 The bars are mounted to a cylindrical center mount with three lobes that mount to a double-faced DN160 (CF$8''$) flange in chamber C to ensure that the SPIG is radially centered.
 A picture of the SPIG mounted in chamber C is shown in Figure~\ref{fig:SPIG-pic}C, the lobes are visible at 60, 180, and 300 degrees.
 The entrance to the SPIG lies 6.6\,mm after the aperture into chamber C (Aperture\,1 in Fig.\,\ref{fig:funnel-concept}); the aperture widens from 1\,mm diameter to 20.3\,mm over a distance of 5.58\,mm.
 The exit of the SPIG is 4\,mm in front of chamber D (Aperture\,2 in Fig.\,\ref{fig:funnel-concept}).

 The installed SPIG has a capacitance between rod sets of 90\,pF at 10\,kHz.
-In order to drive the SPIG, a sinusoidal waveform is generated\footnote{Hewlett Packard 3325B}, amplified\footnote{ENI 240L} and coupled to the SPIG through a toroidal transformer.
+In order to drive the SPIG, a sinusoidal waveform is generated, amplified and coupled to the SPIG through a toroidal transformer.
 The secondary of the transformer can be biased to float the SPIG to various DC voltages.
 The SPIG is typically operated at 2.0\,MHz and 400\,V$_{\textnormal{PP}}$ with a -5.2\,V$_{\textnormal{DC}}$ bias.